kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.8/kosli_attest_snyk.md

 ---
-title: "kosli attest sonar"
+title: "kosli attest snyk"
 beta: false
 deprecated: false
 ---

-# kosli attest sonar
+# kosli attest snyk

 ## Synopsis

-Report a sonarcloud or sonarqube attestation to an artifact or a trail in a Kosli flow.
+Report a snyk attestation to an artifact or a trail in a Kosli flow.
-Retrieves the latest scan results for the given project key from SonarCloud or SonarQube (if a SonarQube server URL is given).
-The results are parsed to find the status of the project's quality gate which is used to determine the attestation's compliance status.
+Only SARIF snyk output is accepted.
+Snyk output can be for "snyk code test", "snyk container test", or "snyk iac test".

+The `--scan-results` .json file is analyzed and a summary of the scan results are reported to Kosli.

+By default, the `--scan-results` .json file is also uploaded to Kosli's evidence vault.
+You can disable that by setting `--upload-results=false`

 The attestation can be bound to a trail using the trail name.